Assistants who think and steer.

 PLAIN CRUISE CONTROL HAS BECOME AN INTELLIGENT CO-PILOT

 On motorways and country roads, the vehicle is not only able to keep the car the correct distance behind vehicles in front automatically, it can also follow them at a speed of up to 200 km/h.
-The Distance Pilot relieves driver workload by braking or accelerating in normal driving, and the Steering Pilot helps the driver to steer – even on slight bends.
+The Active Distance Assist DISTRONIC relieves driver workload by braking or accelerating in normal driving, and the Active Steering Assist helps the driver to steer – even on slight bends.

 LETTING THE BRAKES DO THEIR WORK BEFORE A CRASH

 Active Brake Assist compares and analyses the signals from the various sensors.
 It uses intelligent algorithms to warn the driver of potential crash situations, provide optimum emergency braking assistance and if necessary, initiate braking action automatically.
 In addition to detecting slower-moving, stopping or stationary vehicles, it also detects crossing traffic at junctions, the tail ends of traffic jams and pedestrians in the danger zone ahead of the vehicle, for example.

 When the driver sees the need to respond immediately to a potentially dangerous situation with a pedestrian, Steering Assist helps to induce controlled avoiding action and afterwards helps to straighten the vehicle up for safe continuation of the journey.

 The assistance systems on board the E-Class not only exchange information amongst themselves, but also with the Mercedes-Benz server by mobile radio.
 Car-to-X e.g. communicates with vehicles ahead, can provide a view around a bend or through obstacles and warn the driver much sooner than before of potential hazards such as a broken-down vehicle on the road verge ahead.

 USING AN APP TO OPEN, START AND PARK THE VEHICLE